2026 Guide for First-Time Homebuyers in Canada

 Program Benefit Eligibility

-Home Buyers’ Plan (HBP) Withdraw up to $35,000 from RRSP tax-free First-time buyers with RRSP funds
+Home Buyers’ Plan (HBP) Up to $60,000 tax-free RRSP withdrawal ($120,000 for couples) First-time buyers with RRSP funds

 Key Tips and Best Practices